MichaelGilliam/pseudocodeproject/pseudocode.md

 12: Stir the meat until it is evenly cooked all sides.

-13: Grab tomtato sauce can, and twist the cap until it it is loose.
+13: Grab tomtato sauce can, and twist the cap until it is loose.

 14: Put the cap down on the counter in a open space.